Manganese-mediated coupling reactions: Mechanism

-Scope and Limitations
+Scope

 The outcomes of manganese-mediated coupling reactions depend on both the structure of the substrate(s) and the reaction conditions.
 This section describes the scope and limitations of inter- and intramolecular manganese-mediated radical coupling reactions and is organized according to the carbonyl compound employed as the substrate.

 Intermolecular reactions between ketones/aldehydes and alkenes tend to result in low yields.
 In the absence of copper(II) acetate, hydrogen atom abstraction occurs, yielding saturated ketones or aldehydes.